Where A Person Is Headed

 - Joseph and Mary were poor common laborers.
 There was nothing remarkable about either.
 Mary could have been homely.
 Joseph could have been awkward.
 Both had incredible personal meetings with God but they didn’t glamorize or preach their experiences.
 In fact, Mary didn’t even get it until after the resurrection.
 Their differences didn’t become the religious rule for everyone to follow, thankfully.

-And don’t forget that Mary got pregnant out of wedlock, which given today’s quick-to-judge mentality would have labeled her a slut.
+And don’t forget that Mary got pregnant out of wedlock, which given today’s quick-to-judge mentality would have labeled her a woman of loose morals.
 In her case God, not the Devil, was in the details.

 I say all of this to point out that you can’t confine people to religious definitions.
 God uses all kinds of people.
 Some may not go to church with you or to a church like yours and some may not go at all.
 But instead of making judgments on-the-fly, give a little space.
 Every person should be defined by their journey and it will take a considerable amount of openness and investigation to understand that journey before you make judgments.